-To receive the “Relevant Enactments” qualification requirement for New Residential Builders as set out by the Licensing and Consumer Services Branch of BC Housing, you must complete both BC Building Code Part 1 AND Part 2 .It is worth 42 CPD Points.
+This course meets the “Construction Technology” qualification requirement for New Residential Builders as set out by the Licensing and Consumer Services Branch of BC Housing.

 Members of CHBA BC are eligible to receive a 25% discount on select courses.
 Membership starts at one of our nine local Home Builders’ Associations.

 If you are interested in becoming a member, view all membership benefits and fill out a quick form .
 You can also directly contact the Local Home Builders’ Association in your area for more information.

 If you’re already a member of a local Home Builders’ Association, please email email@example.com to confirm eligibility for your course fee discount.
 Note that simply signing up for CHBA BC student account does not qualify you for a member discount.